Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Introduction

 \subsection{Contributions}

 The contributions of this paper are as follows: \begin{enumerate} \item We present a system design for scalable user-aware resource allocation in enterprise networks based on SDN-principles and end-host pacing (Section \ref{sec:overview_architecture}).
 The design does not make assumptions about the availability of QoS mechanisms such as WFQ on the forwarding devices. \item We define throughput- and delay-dependent utility functions for five application classes.
 Furthermore, we discuss deployment options and trade-offs regarding the creation and accuracy of the utility functions (Section \ref{sec:applications}).
 Compared to other works, the utility functions are based on actual subjective studies and thus tied to the experience of the user instead of technical KPIs.
 Furthermore, measurements of the applications' behavior under limited available resources are used to determine the relationship between resources and user experience. \item We formulate the utility throughput- and delay-aware allocation problem as a 2-step Mixed Integer Linear Program (MILP) with max-min fairness criteria.
 The first step maximizes the minimum utility in the network (\textit{max-min-fairness}), while the second step maximizes the sum of all utilities for a constrained minimum utility (Section \ref{subsec:problem_formulation} and in detail in Appendix \ref{appendix:problem}).
-While the min-max utility proportional fair bandwidth allocation problem is well studied in literature, the problem combination of bandwidth allocation and delay-aware routing for arbitrary utility functions is not formulated so far. \item We evaluate application mixes with over 100 parallel application of 5 common use cases in a proof-of-concept set-up.
+While the min-max utility proportional fair bandwidth allocation problem is well studied in literature, the problem combination of bandwidth allocation and delay-aware routing for arbitrary utility functions is not formulated so far.
+Note that in this paper we provide an optimal algorithm for the allocation problem, but with limited scalability. \item We evaluate application mixes with over 100 parallel applications of 5 common use cases in a proof-of-concept set-up.
 The results show how pacing can improve delay and packet loss at bottlenecks and can significantly increase inter-application fairness in terms of utility.
-Furthermore, pacing leads to predictable application performance even at high levels of network utilization (Section \ref{sec:results}). \item We provide all material to the paper, such as the automated applications, a virtual experimentation set-up, and optimization formulation as open source software with the acceptance of the paper. \footnote{https://github.com/tum-lkn/appaware - Additional material and references to the paper } \end{enumerate}
+Furthermore, pacing leads to predictable application performance even at high levels of network utilization (Section \ref{sec:results}). \item We provide all material to the paper, such as the automated applications, a virtual experimentation set-up, and optimization formulation as open source software. \footnote{https://github.com/tum-lkn/appaware - Supplemental material to this article } \end{enumerate}